 - Redness, drainage, or swelling at the incision site or around the pump

 Emergency and Routine Contacts

-If you have a question or concern, or if you need to reschedule an appointment during normal business hours (Monday through Friday, 8:30 a.m. to 5 p.m.), call the baclofen pump team at Kennedy Krieger: 443-923-7995
+If you have a question or concern, or if you need to reschedule an appointment during normal business hours (Monday through Friday, 8:30 a.m. to 5 p.m.), call our team at 443-923-7995

 Outside of normal business hours, if you have a concern that cannot wait until the next business day, call the on-call physician at Kennedy Krieger: 443-923-9200